 Script Editing for TV with Script Advice

 Learn the skills necessary to get into the TV industry as a Script Editor and how to gain experience and deepen your contribution to the production of long running drama.
-This course from Script Advice breaks down the elements of a professional, creative and commercial television pilot, illustrating how to handle the components in order to benefit a script editor's own work and those of professional writers in the field.
+This course from Script Advice, supported by the High End TV Levy Fund, breaks down the elements of a professional, creative and commercial television pilot, illustrating how to handle the components in order to benefit a script editor's own work and those of professional writers in the field.

 Advanced Writing for Drama with MediaXchange